terrapower/armi/README.rst

 Use cases
 *********

-Given input describing a reactor, a typical ARMI run loops over a set of plugins in a certain sequence.
-Some plugins trigger third-party simulation codes, producing input files for them, executing them, and translating the output back onto the reactor model as state information.
+Given an input describing a reactor, a typical ARMI run loops over a set of plugins in a certain sequence.
+Some plugins trigger third-party simulation codes, producing input files for them, executing them, and translating the output back onto the reactor model.
 Other plugins perform physics simulations directly.
-A variety of plugins are available from TerraPower LLC with certain licensing terms, and it is our hope that a rich ecosystem of useful plugins will be developed and curated by the community (university research teams, national labs, other companies, etc.).

 For example, one ARMI sequence may involve the calculation of:

-* nuclear cross sections,
+* nuclear cross sections
-* global flux and power,
+* global flux and power
-* subchannel temperatures,
+* subchannel temperatures
-* duct wall pressures,
+* duct wall pressures
-* cladding strain and wastage,
+* cladding strain and wastage
-* fission gas pressure,
+* fission gas pressure
-* reactivity feedbacks (including from core mechanical),
+* reactivity feedbacks
-* flow orificing,
+* flow orificing
-* the equilibrium fuel cycle,
+* the equilibrium fuel cycle
-* control rod worth,
+* control rod worth
-* shutdown margin,
+* shutdown margin
-* frequency stability margins,
+* frequency stability margins
+* peak cladding temperature
+* transient analysis
-* total levelized cost of electricity for the run,
+* total levelized cost of electricity for the run
-* and the peak cladding temperature in a variety of design and beyond-design basis transients.

-Another sequence may simply compute the cost of feed uranium and enrichment in an initial core and quit.
-The possibilities are limited only by our creativity.
+Another ARMI sequence may simply compute the cost of feed uranium and enrichment in an initial core and quit.

-These large runs may also be run through the multiobjective design optimization system, which runs many cases with input perturbations to help find the best overall system, considering all important physics at the same time.
+Larger siumulations may also run through the multi-objective design optimization system, which runs many cases with input perturbations to help find the best overall system, considering all important physics at the same time.

 Other interest may come from the following:

 The Research Scientist
 ======================
-A nuclear reactor research scientist, whether at a national lab or on a graduate or undergraduate university team, may benefit greatly from using ARMI.
-It's not uncommon for such people to spend significant fractions of effort on data management.
-ARMI will handle the tedium so that researchers can better focus on designing and testing their research.
+A nuclear reactor research scientist, at a national lab or university, may benefit from ARMI.
+An ARMI workflow can reduce the time spent on data management.
+ARMI can handle the tedium so that researchers can better focus on designing and testing their research.

-For example, if an ARMI input file describing the FFTF reactor in detail is provided, the researcher can start running benchmark cases with their new code method very rapidly, rather than spending the time building their own FFTF model.
+For example, if an ARMI input file describing the FFTF reactor is provided, the researcher can start running benchmark cases with their new code method very rapidly, rather than spending the time building their own FFTF model.

 If someone wants to try varying nuclear cross sections by a percent here and there to compute sensitivities, ARMI is a perfect platform upon which to operate.